oguzcan-yavuz/playground/machine learning/Udacity/ud120-projects/final_project/Enron Submission.md

 did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]

-    * At first I tried to use three different algorithm with default parameters by hand:
+    * At first I tried to use four different algorithm with default parameters by hand:

         Algorithm | Score